Daulat (2020 film)

-Daulat is a 2020 Malaysian Malay-language political thriller film directed and written by Imran Sheik.
-It tells the story of a politician and her party plotting a feisty political comeback after having just lost the last election, ready to do whatever it takes to win.
+Daulat (English: Sovereignty) is a 2020 Malaysian Malay-language political thriller film written and directed by Imran Sheik.
+It tells the story of a politician (Vanidah Imran) and her party plotting a feisty political comeback after having just lost the last election, ready to do whatever it takes to win.

 It was released on 6 April 2020 online on Iflix.

 Synopsis

 The ruling political party MUNA has lost in the recent general election.
 Hassan, the party's president employs Suri, a rising female politician as the party's new deputy president.
 Suri decides to go all out to make sure that the party wins in the next general election, at all costs.
 Willing to pay any price, she and the team initiates an elaborate plan to attain power.

 As part of her cunning strategy, Suri plots with her husband, Idrus and takes advantage of his position and power as the CEO of a national news company to create slander and propaganda against the rival party.
 A young journalist, Jasmin is involved as she becomes responsible for spreading this news.
 Jasmin feels obligated to play her part as she owes Idrus for her father’s life which later turns into a love affair.
 What happens next?